 Have you ever heard the advice “don’t get friendly with your neighbors?”

 Mom and I learned this the hard way.
-Living in the projects, our home was a duplex, and the area we were in had four sets of duplexes set-up in little in a [ _ ] shape.
+Living in the projects, our home was a duplex.
+The area we were in had four sets of duplexes set-up in little in a U shape.

 Our duplex neighbor was a lady with two children.
 She was very standoffish at first.
 When she started to finally interact with us, we tried to be very friendly neighbors.
 She played childish teenager games with me, such as combining our names to see how many babies we were going to have and other likewise silly games.
 She laughed and joked with my mom and her best friend.
 Everything seemed happy and “neighborly.”

 After a couple of weeks, we saw that there was a man there all of the time too.
 We learned that this man was her “common law” husband.
-They did not get married, because she still wanted to be eligible to live in these homes for free, collect food stamps, and welfare.
+They never got married because she still wanted to be eligible to live in these homes for free, collect food stamps, and welfare.
 He had a very good job, but they wanted to play the system.

-After they had lived there for a little while, and I suppose had gotten comfortable with their neighbors, we started to hear screaming coming from their house one night.
+After they had lived there for a little while, we started to hear screaming coming from their house one night.

-We thought someone was hurt, so we rushed over and began banging on the door and yelling is everything was okay…things got quiet, then she finally came to the door after our nonstop knocking.
+We thought someone was hurt.
+We rushed over and began banging on the door.
+Calling out “is everything okay”.
+Things got quiet, then she finally came to the door after our nonstop knocking.
 Her eye was black, her kids were crying…we had been here before.
 My mother started yelling “hey, is he hitting you?”
 He came to the door and told us to mind our own business, and as we stood there outraged and full of sympathy for her…she started telling us to go home and leave them alone.
 We were completely shocked!

 Here we came over trying to help her and she started defending him.